 ‘Doing extended development of an unreleased software product is building a tower of hope on a foundation of assumptions.’ – Shawn Crowley

-With a clear understanding of the need of MVP, let us now align the benefits with business goals and talk about the key aspects of launching MVP software.
+With a clear understanding of the need for MVP in software development, let us now align the benefits with business goals and talk about the key aspects of launching MVP software.

 Acts as a miniature or a tester of the product or service